Summer Programs for Minors Insurance

 - Provide all required information to the law enforcement officer.

 - While at the scene of the accident, secure information needed to complete the Motor Vehicle Accident Report (System Form 9).
 The police officer will assist in providing the necessary information.
 Do not leave blank spaces.
 Vehicle coordinators are responsible for ensuring accident information is reported by phone call within 24 hours to (254) 968-9898.
-Vehicle coordinators are responsible for providing a completed Motor Vehicle Accident Report (System Form 9) to RMS within 36 hours of the accident.
+Vehicle coordinators are responsible for providing a completed Motor Vehicle Accident Report (System Form 9) to RMC within 36 hours of the accident.

 - If a vehicle is inoperable, the driver should contact the vehicle coordinator for towing instructions.